Gluten Free Burger Buns

 - Water: You’ll need water that’s warm, but not hot, to help activate the yeast.
 Aim for a water temperature that’s around 100-110°F.

-- Honey: Alternatively granulated sugar, to help feed the yeast.
-It also brings a hint of sweetness to the hamburger buns.
+- Honey: Alternatively, granulated sugar, to help feed the yeast.

-- Active Dry Yeast: This is what makes your hamburger buns nice and puffy.
-Always check the expiration date on the yeast sachets!
+- Active Dry Yeast: Always check the expiration date on the yeast packets!

 - Gluten-Free Flour: Your preferred brand of gluten-free all-purpose flour.
 I use Bob’s Red Mill 1-to-1.

 - Nonfat Dry Milk: Also known as instant or powdered dry milk.
-Including dry milk in this recipe makes the hamburger buns softer, enhances the flavor, and helps them brown quicker.
+Including dry milk in this recipe makes the hamburger buns softer, enhances the flavor, and helps them brown.
+A reader has also said that they have used powdered coconut milk for a dairy free option with good results.

 - Garlic Powder: Optional.